Frequently asked questions

 Do I have to get a water meter?

-This program is mandatory for all properties in Toronto, as approved by City Council, under the City of Toronto Municipal code, Chapter 851, Water Supply.
-The new water meters automatically transmit water consumption data directly to the City, which provides a more accurate, fair and efficient way for the City to administer water use in Toronto.
-Failure to permit a meter to be installed is an offence.
+This program is mandatory for all homes in Toronto, as approved by City Council, under the City of Toronto Municipal code, Chapter 851, Water Supply.

 Does someone need to be home during the installation?